SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 ✅ Unit test for pipeline: pipelines/customers_orders succeeded.
 ```

-## Integrating with Github Actions
+## Integrating with GitHub Actions

 PBT can be integrated with your own CI/CD solution to build, test and deploy Prophecy code.
 The steps for setting up PBT with Github Actions on your repository containing a Prophecy project is mentioned below.